joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/12/us/florida-alligator-alcatraz-detention-closure.html

 **Obama Enters Texas Senate Fight With Support for Talarico**\
-`The former president, who has looked to elevate a new generation of Democrat, met with James Talarico and a candidate for governor, Gina Hinojosa, who are trying to flip Texas.`\
+`The former president, who has looked to elevate a new generation of Democrats, met with James Talarico and a candidate for governor, Gina Hinojosa, who are trying to flip Texas.`\
 https://www.nytimes.com/2026/05/12/us/obama-james-talarico-texas-senate-2026-democrats.html

 **Drones Are Leading Cause of Civilian Deaths in Sudan War, U.N.
 Says**\